fbpx

 Why am I getting an error message when I try to register?

-Please make sure you are registering via the correct link.
+Please make sure you are registering via the correct link (available at the top of this page when registrations are open).
 If you are already logged into Birdata, the correct link should take you directly to register and manage your booking.

 Is there a guide on how to register and book a site?